Sarcasticbot/Sarcasticbot.github.io/index.md

 * • Sarcastic also have an advance music player
 * • Written from scratch, making it stable and less crashes with attractive thumbnails.
-* • Loop, Seek, Shuffle, Specific Skip, Playlists etc support
-* • I can support music and video play both in group and channels
-* • I can play music and video from telegram file, youtube, spotify, resso and carbon ✨
+* • I can play music and video on your groups✨

 # Donation ⭐

 Your small supports Can help us and sarcastic to work affective on telegram

-* Via Upi id > cfmer.22610001600961@icici
+* Via Upi id > verma.vishesh@paytm
 * Via Qr code > [Qr code](https://t.me/Atihaasya/178)